instayu/html-5-calander/YUI-3.9.0-Change-History-Rollup.md

 ### Transition Change History
    * Fixed `transitionend` event issues in Android 4.1 which claims it supports non-prefixed transition properties, when it doesn't.
    * `transform` prefix is now handled separately from transition prefix.

+### MenuNav Change History
+   * [!]
+DEPRECATED: The MenuNav Node Plugin has been deprecated as of YUI 3.9.0.
+This module will be removed from the library in a future version.
+If you require functionality similar to the one provided by this module, consider taking a look at the various modules in the YUI Gallery.

+### Focus Manager Change History
+   * [!]
+DEPRECATED: The FocusManager Node Plugin has been deprecated as of YUI 3.9.0.
+This module will be removed from the library in a future version.
+If you require functionality similar to the one provided by this module, consider taking a look at the various modules in the YUI Gallery.